birchill/good-bundle/README.md

 Other features:

-- Stores generated webpack stats file in S3 for future comparisons.
+- Stores generated webpack stats file in S3 for future comparisons
-- Stores generated webpack-bundle-analyzer reports too.
+- Stores generated webpack-bundle-analyzer reports too
-- Comments on PRs showing the delta change with links to the above resources.
+- Comments on PRs showing the delta change with links to the above resources

-Note that results are only stored for pushes to a branch, not for pull requests.

 ## Why?